dany-fedorov/application-exception/README.md

 ### Fields

-All fields are listed in `AppExOwnProps` type.
+All fields are listed in `AppExOwnProps` type.<br>

+You can use builder methods to set all of these fields except for `message` field because once message is set on `Error` instance it is impossible to change it.

 (Run
 with `npm run ts-file ./examples/builder-pattern-example.ts` or see